Scientific Name

 Description

-Kalanchoe eriophylla is a dwarf, much-branched succulent with all parts covered with a whitish or pinky felt of long stellate hairs.
+Kalanchoe eriophylla is a dwarf, highly branched succulent with all parts densely covered with a whitish or pinkish felt of long, stellate hairs.
 It can grow up to 4 inches (10 cm) tall and branch at the base, forming a dense mat as it matures.
 All these hairs give the otherwise green leaves a silvery-white shimmer.
 The main stem is slender, sub-woody, decumbent, and can grow up to 12 inches (30 cm) long, rooting at the nodes.
-The branches can reach a length of 2 inches (5 cm).
-The leaves are thick and fleshy and turn deep crimson when the plant is grown in the winter sun.
+The branches can reach 2 inches (5 cm) long.
+The leaves are thick and fleshy, turning deep crimson when grown in winter sun.

 The flowers are erect or spreading, bell-shaped, 4-petaled, and vary in color from pink and violet to blue-violet.
 They appear in early spring in 2- to 7-flowered clusters on stalks that can grow up to 8 inches (20 cm) tall.